gizatt/robot_painting/README.md

 # Image Painting

 Ultimately, I want to make my robot paint pictures.
-Having my computer paint them digitally would be a good start.

 I'm focusing on making implementation choices that support using a 3D printer with a top-down camera and brush [brush *pen*, to start] attached to it as my "robot".
 That means:

 1) Observations are top-down images of the painting (but only taken between brushstrokes).
 2) Actions are 3D brush position and velocity, without orientation control.
-I'll apply driver-level XYZ bounds on brush position to prevent crashes.

 ## Note on code generation